rya-sge/access-denied/_posts/2026-09-09-kzg-polynomial-commitments-glossary.md

 Binding protects the verifier: once a commitment is published, the committer cannot open it to a different value.
 Hiding protects the committer: the published commitment leaks nothing about what was committed.

-They are independent properties, and each comes in a computational and an unconditional flavour.
+They are separate requirements, and each comes in a computational and an unconditional flavour.
 No scheme is unconditional on both at once, which is exactly the axis separating the paper's two constructions: [PolyCommitDL](#polycommitdl) has computational hiding, [PolyCommitPed](#polycommitped) has unconditional hiding, and both have computational binding.

 **Q: Why does an opening need a [quotient polynomial](#quotient-polynomial) rather than just the claimed value?**

 Because the claimed value on its own is unverifiable.
 The verifier holds one group element and cannot evaluate the committed polynomial itself.

 The quotient turns the claim into an algebraic fact the verifier can test.
-By the [polynomial remainder theorem](#polynomial-remainder-theorem), $$\psi_i(x) = (\phi(x) - \phi(i))/(x - i)$$ is a genuine polynomial precisely when $$\phi(i)$$ is the correct value; if the value is wrong, the division leaves a remainder and no such polynomial exists for the committer to commit to.
-The [VerifyEval pairing equation](#verifyeval-pairing-equation) is the check that this division came out even.
+By the [polynomial remainder theorem](#polynomial-remainder-theorem), $$\psi_i(x) = (\phi(x) - \phi(i))/(x - i)$$ is a genuine polynomial precisely when $$\phi(i)$$ is the correct value; if the value is wrong, the division leaves a remainder and no such polynomial exists.
+Turning that into a security claim takes the [t-SDH](#t-strong-diffie-hellman-assumption-t-sdh) reduction, which converts a passing witness for a wrong value into a solution to the assumed-hard problem.
+The [VerifyEval pairing equation](#verifyeval-pairing-equation) is the check that the division came out even.

 **Q: What is the difference between [polynomial binding](#polynomial-binding) and [evaluation binding](#evaluation-binding)?**